tobigithub/Coursera-Data-Science-Specialization/sub/Exercise-paper.md

 ## Data processing
 There are some variables in the data which will be dropped:

-- X is the row number
+* X is the row number
-- num_window is an increasing count
+* num_window is an increasing count
-- user_name is the name of the person who performed the exercise.
-This may be helpful in predicting the quality of the execution here, but I would like to build a model that is more general.
+* The name of the participant will be dropped.
+It may be helpful in prediction here but the intention is to build a more general model.
-- timestamps should theoretically play no role regarding the execution of exercises
+* timestamps should theoretically play no role regarding the execution of exercises.
+Time differences between the observations have been checked and are quite constant except for periodical outliers.

 ```r